 Professor of Epidemiology, Department of Health Sciences, University of York, UK

 Kate trained in biological anthropology at Cambridge, nutritional sciences at Cornell and epidemiology at UC-Berkeley.
 She is currently Professor of Epidemiology in the Department of Health Sciences, and the University’s Research Champion for Justice and Equality.
 Kate was an UK NIHR Career Scientist from 2007-12, is a Fellow of the RSA and a Fellow of the UK Faculty of Public Health.
-She is co-author, with Richard Wilkinson, of The Spirit Level chosen as one of the Top Ten Books of the Decade by the New Statesman, winner of Publication of the Year by the Political Studies Association and translated into 23 languages.
+She is co-author, with Richard Wilkinson, of the best-selling The Spirit Level chosen as one of the Top Ten Books of the Decade by the New Statesman and translated into 26 languages and The Inner Level, published to critical acclaim in 2018.
 She is a co-founder and trustee of The Equality Trust.

 Chief Social Worker for Adults

 Lyn qualified as a social worker from the University of New South Wales, Australia, in 1978.
 She has worked in health and statutory sectors in a variety of practice, leadership, inspection and management roles.
 Lyn took up her post as Chief Social Worker for Adults at the Department of Health and Social Care (DHSC) in September 2013; working collaboratively with the Chief Social Worker for Children and Families.